xtoazt/nothing/README.md

-cd web-proxy && node server.js
+ web-proxy && node server.js

+see, it's that simple